UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

     ![Select OpenStack region](images/ostack-portal-select-region.png)

-4. On the OpenStack Horizon *Log in* page, log in using either:
+4. Log in to the OpenStack Horizon dashboard.

-    - **Keystone Credentials** if your account has not been migrated to SSO

-    - **UKCloud SSO** if your account has been migrated to SSO

     For more detailed instructions, see the [*Getting Started Guide for UKCloud for OpenStack*](ostack-gs.md).